Graphical models (or probabilistic graphical models) provide a powerful

 graph expresses the conditional (probabilistic) dependence among random

 This course will focus on discrete models, that is, cases where the random variables of the graphical models are discrete.
-After an introduction to the basics of graphical models, the course will then focus on problems in representation, inference, and learning of graphical models.
-We will cover classical as well as state of the art algorithms used for these problems.
+After an introduction to the basics of graphical models, the course will then focus on state-of-the-art problems at the intersection of deep learning and graphical models.
 Several applications in machine learning and computer vision will be studied as part of the course.

 Mailing list: All announcements (last-minute changes, projects, etc.) will be made on a dedicated mailing list.
 Everyone who registered for the course has already been added to this list.
 If you are new, and would like to subscribe to the list, visit: https://sympa.inria.fr/sympa/subscribe/grmdil.